Submissions for the 2025 Cardboard Edison Award open January 1!

 Is the award only for new designers, or can published designers participate?

 The Cardboard Edison Award is open to unpublished games from both new and published designers.
-As long as the game isn’t publicly available for purchase or licensed to a publisher, it’s eligible.
+As long as the game isn’t publicly available for purchase or licensed to a publisher while it’s in the contest, it’s eligible.

 Is my design eligible if it’s going to be on Kickstarter?

 Sorry, the award is for designs that aren’t available as a final product.
-That includes any games that are on Kickstarter or will be before June 2024.
+That includes any games that are on Kickstarter (or any other crowdfunding platform) or will be before June 2025.

 What if the design was released as a free print-and-play?